OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 engine.
 Comet is included in the OpenMS installation, so you do not need to  download and install it yourself.

-Let’s start by replacing the input files in our **Input Files** node by the three mzML files in **Example Data** > **Labelfree** > **datasets** > **lfqxspikeinxdilutionx1-3.mzML**.
+Let’s start by replacing the input files in our `Input Files` node by the three mzML files in **Example Data** > **Labelfree** > **datasets** > **lfqxspikeinxdilutionx1-3.mzML**.
 This is a reduced toy dataset where each of the three runs contains a constant background of `S. pyogenes` peptides as well as human spike-in peptides in different concentrations. [^10]

-- Instead of FileInfo, we want to perform Comet identification, so we simply replace the `FileInfo` node with the `CometAdapter` node **Community Nodes** > **OpenMSThirdParty** > **Identification**, and we are almost done.
+- Instead of `FileFilter`, we want to perform Comet identification, so we simply replace the `FileFilter` node with the `CometAdapter` node **Community Nodes** > **OpenMSThirdParty** > **Identification**, and we are almost done.
 Just make sure you have connected the `ZipLoopStart` node with the `in` (top) port of the `CometAdapter` node.
 - Comet, like most mass spectrometry identification engines, relies on searching the input spectra against sequence